How Pregnancy Chances Actually Work During a Cycle

 Using The Calculator Correctly

 The Pregnancy Chances Calculator does not predict the future.
 It estimates how well your cycle conditions supported fertilization and implantation.
-Think of it like a weather forecast.
-A 70 percent chance of rain means rain is likely but not guaranteed.

 Enter accurate cycle length, ovulation timing if known, and age.
 Use the result to understand your timing patterns across multiple months rather than focusing on one single number.
 Repeating the estimate across cycles gives a clearer picture of your real probability.